How often and how far in advance, should I let people know about updates to my funding (even minor ones like changes in shortcode)?

 Who should be contacted if a student's funding changes?

-When a new university shortcode, project/grant number, etc. needs to be used for either the student's stipend, tuition, benefits, or registration/mandatory fees - Keep in mind, if the account is federal/sponsored, usually we need to put the student on a Graduate Student Research Assistantship (GSRA), which may affect their pay date and have tax implications.
+- When the faculty mentor receives new funding or their current funding expires, which requires a new shortcode to fund the student.
+Keep in mind, if the account is federal/sponsored, usually we need to put the student on a Graduate Student Research Assistantship (GSRA), which may affect their pay date and have tax implications.
 As university employees, their wages will be subject to payroll tax withholding.
 More information about this can be found HERE under "Tax Information."

 When does a student need to be appointed as a GSRA (Graduate Student Research Assistant)?

 Many federal/sponsored accounts (shortcodes) the mentor may want to use to fund a student will require the student to be put on a GSRA.
 This includes R01s and other funding sources that require the stipend to be disbursed as "wages."
+As of summer 2023, we are now putting all students on faculty funds (sponsored or not) on GSRAs, to minimize transitions between the HR and Financial Aid systems, which affects the student in various ways.
 As a GSRA, the student's monthly stipend is disbursed by HR as payroll wages, and is subject to payroll taxes.
-More tax information can be found here
+More tax information can be found here.

 When does a student need to be appointed as a GSI (Graduate Student Instructor)?